kabligh/kabligh/README.md

 ### Hello 🌞

 I'm Annabel.
-After eight years as a news editor and podcast producer, I joined Makers Academy's intensive 12-week bootcamp in October 2020 to kickstart a new career as a full stack developer.

-🌵 I'm excited to learn new things and build cool products that make the world a better place
-💃 I'm an Associate Software Engineer at [Contact](https://contact.xyz/)
+I'm a full stack software engineer at [Contact](https://contact.xyz/).

-🐕 My husky, [Hyko](https://www.instagram.com/hykothehusky/), is the [best dog in the world](https://soundcloud.com/luke/best-dog-in-the-world)
+🌵 I'm excited to learn new technologies (and _things_, in general) and also to build cool products 💃 I worked as a news editor and podcast producer for eight years before making the switch to coding 🐕 My husky, [Hyko](https://www.instagram.com/hykothehusky/), is the [best dog in the world](https://soundcloud.com/luke/best-dog-in-the-world)